meilisearch/specifications/README.md

 To be validated, it must be reviewed and approved by peers, ideally:

+- One person from the Engine team.
 - One person from the Integration team.
-- One person from the Core team.
-- One person from the Product team.
+- One person from the Documentation team.

 ## Merge State